zlf1993/HomeGuard/README.md

 # Home Guard
 Romote & Real time home security system using camera and sensors with raspberry Pi + Intel NCS2 + Arduino, sending and receiving information via AWS cloud.
+This program was done by a group, **Longfei zeng, Shivam, Vaishali, Jay Patel, and Spoorthy**.
+Below are my works, my paterners done the others expansions about multi-sensers.

 ![avatar](./images/face.GIF)